MageMCU/Serial-Communication/README.md

             - Device: Adafruit LIS2MDL Triple Axis Magnetometer
             - Code: Adafruit Industries
                 - **20230509** Code **PASSED** the Magnetometer Accuracy Test.
 Carpenter Software **rewrote** the Calibration and Compass code in the src folder.
 Did a data review using comma separated values (CSV) and plotted the data.
 The data will be posted here...
 Tested by Carpenter Software.
+            - **Compass Study** discusses why the programming changes were made to the Calibration and Compass code.
+The format is downloadable PDF file.
+The supporting data files are also included.
     - **LSM303D**  communication ***I2C Address 0x1E***
         - STMicroelectronics
             - Device: Pololu LSM303D (2127) 3D Compass and Accelerometer